L13/vscode-projects/README.md

 ## Available Commands

-* `Projects: Add Project` - Add folders and workspaces to the project list by dialog.
-* `Projects: Save Project` - Save the folder or workspace in the project list.
+* `Projects: Save Project` - Save the detected folder or workspace in the project list.
 * `Projects: Delete All Projects` - Delete all saved projects in the project list.
 * `Projects: Delete All Favorites` - Delete all favorites.
 * `Projects: Open Favorite Workspace` - Open the quick menu and pick a favorite.